 It is not possible to distinguish between these two possibilities without reliable data on actual reproductive maturity status which would require the direct examination of reproductive organs and potentially even the collection of histopathology samples for examination by an expert.

 Table 4.
-Summary of marine mammal age class for bycatch events during 2015/16 for which photos were available.
-Species codes are the official codes used by Fisheries New Zealand: CDD - common dolphin; DDO - Dusky dolphin; FUR - New Zealand fur seal; HSL - New Zealand sea lion; SEA - Unidentified seal
+Summary of marine mammal age class for bycatch events during 2016/17 for which photos were available.
+Species codes are the official codes used by Fisheries New Zealand.